mdesanker/color-extract/README.md

 ## Description

 This is a frontend app which uses React Palette to extract the prominent colors from images.
-Users upload images by drag-and-drop or browsing their file system, and then the colors are displayed in a palette.
+Users upload images by drag-and-drop or browsing their file system, and then the colors are displayed in a palette (heavily inspired by [Coolors](https://coolors.co/palettes/trending)).
 Hovering over a color displays the hex code, and clicking the color will copy the hexcode to the clipboard.

 ## Motivation